Pasu4/vedal-subathon-info/2025/overview.md

 ## Recurring content

 Also contains games, even if they have not (yet) recurred.
-"Integrated" means that Neuro/Evil has some or full control over the game.
+"Integrated" means that Neuro/Evil has some or full control over the game (via the [Neuro API](https://github.com/VedalAI/neuro-sdk)).

 | Content                                   | Days
 |:------------------------------------------|:------